Cody Johnson grew up next door to a North Carolina landmark.

 Gate admission is $30 for single-day tickets, while admission for the weekend is $60.
 Weekend camping passes are also available to purchase for $70.

-Along with music, an array of food trucks and vendors will also be on-site over the course of the weekend.
+Along with music, attendees will also have a chance to sample local foods and treats over the course of the weekend.
 In addition, attendees will also have access to bathhouses.

 “Tourism, it brings people to the area.
 It brings people to Caswell County again,” Donna said.
 “That property is a piece of history.
 It was the first multi-day bluegrass festival ever in North Carolina and [Carlton Haney] did a wonderful job of bringing it here.”